 'Fantastic course.
 Darren explained the process so well and made it a very enjoyable experience.'

 We offer both Introductory and Intermediate Courses in Screen Printing.
+Also new one day course: Colour in Screen Printing.
 The Introduction to Screen Printing Courses explore the different techniques for developing screen print and our Intermediate Screen Printing Courses gives a more comprehensive understanding of the technique and procedure involved in screen printing.
 It focuses on professional workshop practice and editioning with multiple layers/colours.

 'Fantastic mentoring, in-depth knowledge and technical skills.
 Brilliant class, thank you.'

 Intaglio Printmaking refers to a printing method in which the printing elements are all below the plate surface, having been cut, scratched, engraved, or etched into the plate to form ink-retaining grooves.

 We offer Introductory and Intermediate Courses in different forms of Intaglio Printmaking including Etching & Photopolymer.

 'Very well judged and delivered course.
 A huge amount of information and very generous with knowledge and experience, plus good hand-outs!
 Thank you.'

 At the turn of the nineteenth century a new printing process was developed using a limestone block as a printing surface.
 Lithography was the first printing process to truly capture and reproduce the expressive qualities of hand drawn images and rich tonal variety.
 Based on the principle that oil and water cannot mix, a drawing is made on the stone using greasy materials.
 During printing the stone is kept wet while the ink is applied so that the greasy ink only clings to the drawing.

 'Great tutor.
 Jonathan was very patient and inspirational.
 Very enjoyable and instructive day.'